top of page

 Bio

-She is the founder of The "I Am" Project, an initiative through which students and educators integrate contemplative and spiritual practices into daily life in practical, accessible ways.
-As a trauma survivor and someone in long-term recovery from an eating disorder, Yali draws from her own healing journey to meet others with honesty, compassion, and deep understanding.
+She is the founder of The “I Am” Project, an initiative that weaves contemplative and spiritual practices into daily life in meaningful, practical ways.
+A trauma survivor and someone in long-term recovery from an eating disorder, Rabbi Yali brings honesty, warmth, and deep empathy to her work—meeting others where they are, with a steady presence and an open heart.

 kinneret.JPG